 - Admiral Fujitora is a more straight example.
 His gravity abilities can bring down meteors from outer space, and they're all predictably fiery.

-- Pokémon depicts the move 'Draco Meteor' as the user summoning dozens of flaming boulders from the sky.
+- Pokémon: The Series depicts the move 'Draco Meteor' as the user summoning dozens of flaming boulders from the sky.
 This is in contrast to the games where the same move calls down a number of non-flaming blueish-green meteors.

 - Ever since he hatched, Aladar from Disney's Dinosaur has lived on an island with lemurs as a surrogate family.
 That all changed one day when the sky was filled with glowing fragments that were the harbingers of the Big One.
 That flaming meteor fell into the sea, causing a mushroom cloud and sending out a shockwave before flaming meteor shards began impacting across the island, each one making a miniature explosion, utterly obliterating more and more of the island.
 Aladar and the lemurs had to make a Leap of Faith from the island's edge into the water below, after which they swam to the mainland home of all the other dinosaurs.

-- Played with in Dungeons & Dragons by the Meteor Swarm spell, which conjures small "meteors" that deal bludgeoning damage on impact and then explode for fire damage.
+- The Meteor Swarm spell in Dungeons & Dragons conjures small "meteors" that deal bludgeoning damage on impact and then explode for fire damage.